wp-plugins/nextgen-facebook/README.md

 <p>Extends or replaces your outdated SEO plugin &mdash; Google Search reads all the social meta tags and <em>knowledge graph</em> markup that NGFB offers, so many users are choosing to extend or even replace their current SEO solution(s) with NGFB.</p>

-<p><strong>Thourough <a href="http://surniaulula.com/codex/plugins/nextgen-facebook/">documentation for users and developers</a>, integrated Pro version upgrades using the native WordPress update system, professionally supported, actively developed with new features and prompt bug fixes.</p>
+<p>Thourough <a href="http://surniaulula.com/codex/plugins/nextgen-facebook/">documentation for users and developers</a>, integrated Pro version upgrades using the native WordPress update system, professionally supported, actively developed with new features and prompt bug fixes.</p>

 <p>You can download the <a href="https://wordpress.org/plugins/nextgen-facebook/">Free version of NGFB on wordpress.org</a> and <a href="http://surniaulula.com/extend/plugins/nextgen-facebook/">purchase Pro license(s) on surniaulula.com</a> (includes a <strong>No Risk 30 Day Refund Policy</strong>).</p>